 The short story here?
-The default setting for Max Memory isn’t great.
-It’s less bad in SQL Server 2016 and higher, but still not great.
-You want to leave some memory behind.
+The default setting for SQL Server’s Max Memory isn’t great.
+It’s less harmful in SQL Server 2016 and higher, but still not great.
+You want to leave some memory behind for the OS and other apps (if you have installed other apps on your SQL Server’s server, which we don’t suggest!)
 How much?
-It depends on a few things – but I say at least 10% and normally not more than 20% – so if you take your total memory and take 10% or 20% off, that’s what you should go with.
+It depends on a few things – but I say at least 10% and usually not more than 20% – so if you take your total memory and take 10% or 20% off, that’s what you should choose.
 Then you should monitor and watch to see what else you are missing or if you should tweak the setting.
 If you have other services on the SQL Server server (you really shouldn’t, that’s an audit finding when we do a SQL Server health check), you may need to leave behind more.
-Especially if they are memory hogs.
+Especially if those other uses are memory hogs.

 Read on for more background and more how and why.
-Also, if this stuff feels new to you or answers a question you’ve long wanted answered, I suggest you check out my free SQL Server Health Checklist – it’s the top things I find when doing SQL Server Health Checks, that I’d love you to find and solve on your own instaed.
+Also, if this stuff feels new to you or answers a question you’ve long wanted to be answered, I suggest you check out our free SQL Server Health Checklist – it’s the top things we find when doing SQL Server Health Checks, that I’d love you to see and solve on your own instead.
 Most of the findings have blog posts in this straight up series explaining the how and why behind them also.
 Feel free to subscribe to the blog or our newsletter also for more tips.